Cole-Godfrey/ClipPolish/SUPPORT.md

 Use the Bug Report template when behavior is incorrect or regressed.

+For hotkey issues, include:
+- Whether ClipPolish was launched via `swift run` or from an installed `.app`.
+- Accessibility status for ClipPolish in `System Settings -> Privacy & Security -> Accessibility`.
+- Whether manual `Clean Clipboard Text` works while hotkey does not.

 ## Feature Requests

 Use the Feature Request template for new ideas or enhancements.